ssdtac/ase220-financial-planner-project/README.md

 - **User Authentication**: Users can log in to access their personalized financial data.
 The authentication ensures data privacy and security.

-- **Transaction Management**: Users can perform the following operations on transactions:
+- **Transaction Management**: Users can perform the following operations on transactions, only when authenticated:
   - **Add Transaction**: Users can add new financial transactions by specifying details such as transaction type, date, vendor, amount, and category.
   - **View Transactions**: Users can view a summary of their transactions, including recent transactions and a spending overview that shows the percentage of funds allocated to needs, wants, and savings.
   - **Edit/Delete Transactions**: Users can modify the details of existing transactions or remove them entirely from their financial log.